 Conclusion Encouraging levels of prescriber use and general knowledge of biosimilars were found, but a substantial need for further education remains.
 Efforts should be made worldwide to align terms, definitions and guidelines for the development and approval of biosimilars.

-This is an open access article distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited, any changes made are indicated, and the use is non-commercial.
-See: http://creativecommons.org/licenses/by-nc/4.0/.
+This is an open access article distributed in accordance with the Creative Commons Attribution 4.0 Unported (CC BY 4.0) license, which permits others to copy, redistribute, remix, transform and build upon this work for any purpose, provided the original work is properly cited, a link to the licence is given, and any changes made are indicated.
+See: http://creativecommons.org/licenses/by/4.0/.

 Statistics from Altmetric.com